 Carotid endarterectomy may be performed under general or local anesthesia, and the procedure may take about 1-2 hours.
 If both the arteries are to be operated, the time doubles.
 Carotid endarterectomy is a procedure in which the plaque affected parts of the arteries supplying to the face and brain are opened up to improve blood flow.
-The plaque is usually made up of fat, cholesterol, and other substances from inside the carotid artery.
-Surgery to remove the buildup in your carotid artery may be done if the artery is narrowed by more than 70%.
+Read more: How Is a Carotid Endarterectomy Performed?
+Article

 Carotid Artery Disease